-Update on Food Services at SACS - 21-22 School Year
+Food Services at SACS - 22-23 School Year

-Due to the pandemic relief efforts and participation in the SSO, breakfast, lunch and afterschool snack will be FREE for all students through the 2021-22 school year.
+Breakfast, lunch and afterschool snack will be FREE for all students through the 2022-23 school year.

-Throughout the 2021-22 school year, Salem Academy Charter School will be participating in the Seamless Summer Option (SSO), a national program implemented in response to the recent Covid-19 Pandemic.
-We contract with an outside company called Trio Community Meals which provides individually packaged hot and cold meals.
+Salem Academy Charter School will be participates in the We contract with an outside company called Revolution Foods which provides individually packaged hot and cold meals.
 The monthly menus (found on the website and in the cafeteria) and individual meals are overseen by a Registered Dietitian who ensures the strict nutrition standards are followed.

 If, for any reason, the Department of Education instructs us to resume charging for meals, the following information will pertain.
 You many also find additional information that may be of use to you.